All You Wanted: Critical reception

 "All You Wanted" received mostly positive reviews from music critics.
 In 2009, Sputnikmusic said that the song was the most recognizable while reviewing Branch's The Spirit Room album.
 Jeff C of Popdirt called the track amazing while reviewing The Spirit Room in 2002.
 In December 2005, Pam Avoledo embraced the song, she called it "a teen fairytale worth believing in."

 Hot Sauce Reviews called "All You Wanted" a favorite and that its one of the tracks that were "listenable, tuneful, and they are great for singalongs too".
 In 2003, IGN Music stated that "The lyrics, while not the deepest, are not simple or cheesy by any means."
 They added that "The song features some nice guitar work and again, an insanely catchy chorus."
 British online newspaper The Independent referred to the track as an "anthemic head rush".

 Chart performance

 "All You Wanted" entered the US Billboard Hot 100 on the week ending February 23, 2002, and stayed on the charts for 28 weeks, peaking at number six on May 25.
-The song became Branch's first top-10 hit, as well as her second-highest-peaking single, after "The Game of Love" and "Everywhere".
+The song became Branch's first top-10 hit, as well as her second-highest-peaking single, after "The Game of Love" (2003).
 The song also reached number two on the Billboard Mainstream Top 40 chart, Branch's biggest hit on that chart.